ImperfectHuman/rule-based-system/README.md

 ### Rule

-A `Rule` is an object with properties:
+A `Rule` is an object that MUST have properties:

 * `priority` - An integer greater than `0` indicating the priority of the `Rule` relative to others.
 Lower numbers are higher priority - so priority `1` is the